-- 99. The main purpose of the GDC is to protect the public.
+- 96. The main purpose of the GDC is to protect the public.
 In fulfilling this duty, the GDC shares data with a number of partner organisations.
-To record these data sharing relationships, and to give details about how and when data should be shared with other organisations, the GDC has signed up to a number of Memoranda of Understanding (MOU) agreements. - 100.
-These agreements make commitments to share information with organisations that have a direct interest in both the fitness to practise and registration status of dentists and dental care professionals.
-The GDC will require any organisation with which we share information under an

-MOU to adhere to the appropriate level of protection of the data it holds.
-Details of current MOUs can be found on the GDC website.

-101. In the event that the GDC receives a request to share information with a public authority such as the police, Crown Prosecution Service (CPS) or Procurator Fiscal, we will co-operate with these requests where it is reasonable and in the public interest to do so.
+To record these data sharing relationships, and to give details about how and when data should be shared with other organisations, the GDC has signed up to a number of Memoranda of Understanding (MOU) agreements. - 97.
+These agreements make commitments to share information with organisations that have a direct interest in both the fitness to practise and registration status of dentists and DCPs.
+The GDC will require any organisation with which we share information under an MOU to adhere to the appropriate level of protection of the data it holds.
+Details of current MOUs can be found on the GDC website. - 98.
+In the event that the GDC receives a request to share information with a public authority such as the police, Crown Prosecution Service or Procurator Fiscal, we will co-operate with these requests where it is reasonable and in the public interest to do so.

-Council and Committee Papers
+Council and committee papers

-- 102. The agenda for an upcoming public Council meeting will be available of the GDC website a week before the meeting. - 103.
+- 99. The agenda for an upcoming public Council meeting will be available on the GDC website one week before the meeting. - 100.
 Council papers for items in the public agenda will also be made available on the website in advance of the meeting.
-Papers for items to be discussed in private will not be published. - 104.
-The GDC has several standing committees, which meet in private.
-Details of the committees can be found on the website but neither the agenda of the papers for these meetings are published on the website. - 105.
-Any written requests for Council papers or Committee papers or agendas will be considered under the Freedom of Information Act.
-Requests will be reviewed on an individual basis, and the duty imposed on the GDC by the Act to be open and transparent will be balanced against the right to refuse the release of information which falls under one of the exemptions in the Act.
+Papers for items to be discussed in private will not be published.

+- 101. The GDC has several standing committees, which meet in private.
+Details of the committees can be found on the website but neither the agenda nor the papers for these meetings are published on the website. - 102.
+Any written requests for Council papers or Committee papers or agendas will be considered under the FOI Act.
+Requests will be reviewed on an individual basis, and the duty imposed on the GDC by the FOI Act to be open and transparent will be balanced against the right to refuse the release of information which falls under one of the exemptions in the FOI Act.

-Media Enquiries
+Media enquiries

-106. All media queries must be directed to the GDC press office (pressoffice@gdc-uk.org).
+103. All media queries must be directed to the GDC press office.
 All disclosures to the media will follow this policy.